-The School Psychology Doctoral Program at LSU accepts new students every year.
+The School Psychology Doctoral Program at Louisiana State University (LSU) accepts new students every year.
 I will not be accepting applications for new doctoral students for the 2018-2019 academic year, as I will be leaving in January 2018.
 Students interested in pursuing doctoral studies at LSU with another faculty member should check out our School Psychology Program's overview page as well as the Department of Psychology's prospective students page.

-Following are brief bios for my current graduate students:
+Following are brief bios for my current graduate students at LSU:

 Shelley Upton, BS, University of North Carolina, Chapel Hill.
 Shelley is in her third year of the School Psychology Doctoral Program at LSU.
 Her research interests center on mindfulness education programs and how they can be used to delay or prevent the onset of risk behaviors.
 Her thesis project was a laboratory study testing the immediate effects of the mindful body scan exercise on risk-taking behavior.
 Shelley enjoys reading, going to plays, baking, and spending time with her family and friends.

 Tony Roberson, MA, LSU, & BS, Truman State University.
 Tony is in his fourth year of the School Psychology Doctoral Program at LSU.
 His research interests focus on using positive psychology in school-based mental health systems to improve long-term student well-being outcomes.
 His thesis project was a preliminary measure development study of the Student Wellbeing Teacher Report Scales.
 Tony enjoys playing the double bass, attending concerts, and experimenting with new recipes in the kitchen.